Philosophical proof of consistency of the Zermelo-Fraenkel set

 universe it can be unknowable whether a larger universe may exist

-with an element satisfying the formulas, we may assume that God
+with an element satisfying a formula, we may assume that God

 In the case of formulas with several open quantifiers, their